 Case 4: Promotion denied and recovery

-The Southern Peach State University, a small-size and autocratic university out of Georgia is considered an autocratic university, which has a promotion policy in place.
+Southern Peach State University, a small-size and autocratic university out of Georgia, is considered an autocratic university.
+They have a promotion policy in place.
 The ABC-123 procedure illustrates the criteria and guidelines for Promotion and Tenure provided by the Office of the Provost.
-The Provost approved that a college or department may choose to implement more rigorous standards than the University’s guidelines but cannot be of a lesser than the University’s standards.
+The Provost approved a policy that states that a college or department may choose to implement more rigorous standards than the University’s guidelines, but cannot be below the University’s standards.

-Before 2010, SPSU was better known as Carnegie Mellon Masters’ granted school and eventually ramped up to R3 doctoral school.
-There are faculty members who obtained tenure as an Assistant Professor prior 1990s.
+Before 2010, SPSU was known as a Carnegie Mellon Masters’ granted school and eventually ramped up to R3 doctoral school.
+There are faculty members who obtained tenure as an Assistant Professor prior to the 1990s.
 There is a policy on promotion in Rank (to Associate Professor) of tenured faculty.
-The committee contained five members, who all came from R-1 universities went through promotion and tenure at the same time.
+The current? tenure committee contains five members, who all came from R-1 universities and who went through promotion and tenure at the same time.

-The promotion dossier included 1) a letter or hire, 2) curriculum vitae, 3) statement on teaching/tutoring, scholarship, and services, 4) student evaluations and peer evaluations, 5) 5 external peer reviews provided by the Dean’s office, 6) candidate’s annual report since the last promotion (added to the dossier by the Dean’s office after the department peer review).
-The candidate was hired in 1995 and earned an assistant professor rank in 1999, tenured 2002, and currently seeking promotion.
+The promotion dossier included 1) a letter of hire, 2) curriculum vitae, 3) statement on teaching/tutoring, scholarship, and services, 4) student evaluations and peer evaluations, 5) 5 external peer reviews provided by the Dean’s office, 6) candidate’s annual report since the last promotion (added to the dossier by the Dean’s office after the department peer review).
+The candidate was hired in 1995 and earned an assistant professor rank in 1999, tenured rank in 2002, and is currently seeking promotion to full??.

 To be promoted in the college, a candidate must have performed at a level adequate with expectations for each rank in the following areas of review: 1) Teaching and/or Tutoring, 2) Scholarship, and 3) Service.
 In each case, the relative weight awarded to each area is to be determined by the candidate’s expectations as these are defined in the annual plan of work.
 The successful tenured candidate for promotion to associate professor will be able to 1.)
 Demonstrate a high level of skill in this domain, 2.)
 Explain significant contributions in this domain, and 3.)
-Demonstrate a substantial degree of service such as include relationships with students and colleagues outside the classroom like contributions may be found in academic administration, college and university committee work, student advising, and student activities.
-A unique and specific policy regarding scholarship for this audience is Tenured assistant professors seeking promotion to the rank of associate professor should demonstrate a clear record of professional activities since the award of tenure and have a minimum of two peer-reviewed publications in recognized academic/professional journals and two conference presentations.
+Demonstrate a substantial degree of service such as include relationships with students and colleagues outside the classroom.
+Contributions may be found in: academic administration, college and university committee work, student advising, and student activities.
+A unique and specific policy regarding scholarship for this audience is that tenured assistant professors seeking promotion to the rank of associate professor should demonstrate a clear record of professional activities since the award of tenure and have a minimum of two peer-reviewed publications in recognized academic/professional journals and two conference presentations.
 The promotion candidate must demonstrate that he or she has made a significant contribution and played a leadership role in the production of each scholarship product by providing specific details concerning the nature of their contributions.

-As a chairperson, yourself, you wrote a strong supportive letter to support the candidate for promotion.
+As a chairperson, you wrote a strong supportive letter to support the candidate for promotion.
 You understood the culture changes that SPSU underwent.
-As a result, you learned from the candidate that the promotion was denied and the candidate is devastated and now is disgruntled faculty.
+One day you learn from the candidate that their promotion was denied.
+The candidate was devastated, and now is disgruntled faculty.

-The candidate shared with you, as the chair, the reason his/her promotion was denied:
+The candidate shared with you, as the chair, the reasons his/her promotion was denied:

 1. Teaching: 10-year student rating average (a list of 36 courses) was 4.50 out of 5.
-The committee did not find any student feedback about the instructor.
+The committee did not find any student feedback about the instructor. (written??)